Assistance programs in Schenectady County NY.

-The Schenectady Community Action Program has several services and programs to help people facing short term hardships, and also resources to get them assistance over the long term.
+The Schenectady Community Action Program has several social services and programs to help people facing short term hardships.
+There are also resources to get them financial assistance over the long term.

 - Rent assistance may be offered, as funding allows.
-If you are facing an eviction or struggling with making your rent payments, the Homelessness Assistance and Rapid Re-Housing Program (HPRP) is an assistance program that was funded through the federal government stimulus fund, formally known as the American Recovery and Reinvestment Act of 2009.
-The HPRP program provides financial assistance, cash grants and other services to qualified Schenectady County families and individuals.
+If you are facing an eviction or struggling with making your monthly payments, the Homelessness Assistance and Rapid Re-Housing Program (HPRP) is offered from time to time, based on government grants allocated.
+The HPRP program provides financial assistance, cash grants and other services to qualified Schenectady County families as well as individuals.

-The assistance can stop an eviction, prevent you from becoming homeless.
+The assistance can stop an eviction, foreclosure or prevent you from becoming homeless.
 This can help both tenants and homeowners in Schenectady County.
 Or if you are currently homeless the program can locate a new residence for you, including a low-cost home with no waiting list.

-The community action agency may be able to help you in several different ways.
+- The community action agency may be able to help you in several different ways.
 It can provide cash grants and financial assistance that can be used for paying back rent and unpaid utility bills.
-The money can also be used to pay for security deposits and provide ongoing rental and utility subsidies.
+The money can also be used to pay for security deposits or pay for ongoing housing subsidies.

-People also receive access to counselors from this rent program They can help people by mediating disputes between tenant and landlord and trying to find a solution to an eviction.
+- People also receive access to free counselors from this Schenectady Community Action Program.
+They can help people by mediating disputes between tenant and landlord and trying to find a solution to an eviction.
 The can help someone finding a new apartment or housing, if necessary.
 They can also help people with accessing other resources and services that may be provided by Legal Aid, such as free legal help in New York.
 Also applicants can receive ongoing case management.